Using SDPA-sparse format

 source

-Since the default formulation in JuMP is different from the formulation in ClusteredLowRankSolver, it is recommended to use the package Dualization.jl before writing the problem to a file in JuMP.
+If this is used in combination with JuMP, it is recommended to use the package Dualization.jl before writing the problem to a file in JuMP.

 using Dualization